-Staying Safe this Labor Day Weekend: How to mitigate travel & COVID-19 risks
+Staying Safe this Labor Day Weekend: How to mitigate travel risks

-Now, I certainly still look forward to holidays…but, as with all of us these days, there is a shadow of question lurking in the background.
+I certainly look forward to holidays…but, as with all of us these days, there is a shadow of question lurking in the background.
 I ask myself questions like:

 - How can we enjoy the holiday without putting ourselves and others at risk?